Harvest season. Kid-friendly festivals. Halloween. Let the fall fun begin!

-In Northampton, Massachusetts, home to Smith College and the Five College Consortium (Mt.
-Holyoke, University of Massachusetts, Amherst and Hampshire Colleges), the café scene is one of the best around.
-Peruse the many shops on Main Street and on the second Friday of the month; check out the free family events at the Smith College Museum of Art.
-In this quiet corner of the Pioneer Valley where maple and oak line the shores of the Connecticut River, there is great hiking and canoeing when you’re done with the campus tours.
-There are also many motels, hotels and posh New England B&Bs, but UMass housing is one of the best values around and their hotel it serves as a training site for students in the hospitality and tourism management department in the Isenberg School of Management.
+Northampton, Massachusetts is home to Smith College and the Five College Consortium (Mt.
+Holyoke, University of Massachusetts, Amherst and Hampshire Colleges).
+In this tranquil corner of the Pioneer Valley where maple and oak line the shores of the Connecticut River, there is great hiking and canoeing when you are done with the campus tours.
+UMass housing is one of the best values around and their hotel serves as a training site for students.

-Good news – The popular Every Kid in a Park initiative which gives all 4th graders and their families free access to all national park has been extended.
+All 417 National Park Service sites will have free entrance on the 25th annual National Public Lands Day, September 22.
+Outdoor enthusiasts turn out in droves to give back to and enjoy their favorite outdoor places.
+Volunteers receive a voucher that allows them to enter a national park free on another day.
+The popular Every Kid in a Park initiative gives all fourth graders and their family’s free access to all national parks.
 Why not use it to explore a park or monument you’ve always wanted to see and lesser known ones that may be in your neck of the woods?

 Families with Special Challenges Have Options

 Autism on the Seas helps arrange vacations on land and sea for families with Autism, Asperger’s Syndrome and other developmental disabilities.
 Most of the major theme parks make accommodations for those with disabilities.
-If you’re coping with dietary needs or food allergies, Family Travel Forum’s guide to Dining at Theme Parks shows you allergen-free alternatives.
+In addition, if you are coping with dietary needs or food allergies, Family Travel Forum’s guide to Dining at Theme Parks shows you allergen-free alternatives.